By Hilde Thunem (email@example.com)

 Inga Hägg: Kvinnodräkten i Birka, p 17

 The other major excavation of Viking clothing was in Haithabu in Schleswig-Holstein, Germany.
 The textile material is from the 10th century and was analysed by Inga Hägg, who wrote reports in German, with short summaries in Swedish.
-Unfortunately my German is too poor (it is my third language) to enable me to easily search through the reports for information on the serk, and may also make for interesting misunderstandings when trying to translate the relevant text.
+Unfortunately my German is too poor (it is my third language) to enable me to easily skim through the reports, which means that I might not have found all the relevant information about the serk.

 The garments at Haithabu show evidence of advanced tailoring techniques, where instead of just combining geometric shapes, several of the pieces have been cut in shapes that closely follow the body.
 Some of these patterns are similar to what is found in later medieval garments, but the Haithabu garments seems to have had a tighter fit than e.g. the clothing from Herjolfsnes.